-We may identify third-party technology that we may need to license or acquire in order to develop or commercialize our products or technologies.
+We may identify third-party technology that we may need to license or acquire in order to develop or commercialize our products, services or technologies.
 However, we may be unable to secure such licenses or acquisitions.
 The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
 These established companies may have a competitive advantage over us due to their size, capital resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.

 We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment or at all.
 In return for the use of a third-party's technology, we may agree to pay the licensor royalties based on sales of our products or services.
-Royalties are a component of cost of products or technologies and affect the margins on our products.
-We may also need to negotiate licenses to patents or patent applications before or after introducing a commercial product.
-We may not be able to obtain necessary licenses to patent applications, the commercial release of our products could be delayed and our business may suffer if we are unable to enter into the necessary licenses on acceptable terms or at all, if any necessary licenses are subsequently terminated, if the licensor fails to abide by the terms of the license or fails to prevent infringement by third parties, or if the licensed intellectual property rights are found to be invalid or unenforceable.
+Royalties are a component of cost of products, services or technologies and affect the margins on our products and services.
+We may also need to negotiate licenses to patents or patent applications before or after introducing a commercial product or offering a commercial service.
+We may not be able to obtain necessary licenses to patents or patent applications.
+The commercial release of our products and/or services could be delayed and our business may suffer if we are unable to enter into the necessary licenses on acceptable terms or at all, if any necessary licenses are subsequently terminated, if the licensor fails to abide by the terms of the license or fails to prevent infringement by third parties, or if the licensed intellectual property rights are found to be invalid or unenforceable.

-Certain of our future owned and in-licensed patents may be subject to a reservation of rights by one or more third parties, including government march-in rights, which may limit our ability to exclude third parties from commercializing products similar or identical to ours.
+Certain of our future owned and in-licensed patents may be subject to a reservation of rights by one or more third parties, including government march-in rights, which may limit our ability to exclude third parties from commercializing products or services similar or identical to ours.